chris-nowicki/mac-setup/README.md

 ### Shell

 Mac now comes with `zsh` as the default [shell](https://en.wikipedia.org/wiki/Comparison_of_command_shells).
 I've switched to using this with [Oh My Zsh](https://ohmyz.sh/).

-#### Github SSH Setup

-- Follow [this guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to setup an ssh key for github
-- Follow [this guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) to add the ssh key to your github account

 #### Load dotfiles